Cennywise/Bike-Sales-Data-Cleaning/README.md

 # Bike Sales Dashboard
-This is a dashboard that uses customer data from bicycle sales to give some insights about the customer demographics.
-The data was first cleaned.
-Then the dashboard was built using Google Sheets.
-Either Excel or Sheets could be used to make this dashboard.
-I used Sheets.
+This dashboard examines the personal data of bike customers.
+I did a small amount of cleaning.
+For example, I spelled out the marital status data.
+These were abbreviated as M and S, and I changed them to "Married" and "Single" for clarity.
+I also filtered the customers' ages into 10-year age brackets to make data trends clearer in the dashboard.
+The original dataset is still included as the bike_buyers sheet in the Excel file.

-I did a small amount of data cleaning first.
-I copied the dataset into a new sheet so that I could alter it without risking the original.
-Some data such as male and female labels were entered as one letter.
-As a convenience to the user, I spelled them out fully as Male and Female.
-I also filtered the customers' ages into 10 year age brackets to make the data easier to understand.
+I created 3 graphs for this dashboard, one for customer income, one for customer age, and one for customer commute distance.
+Then I included three slicers to allow the user to do further exploration into the data.

-In the dashboard, I created a graph for the average income of the customers, a graph for the average age, and a graph for the average commute distance.
-I also included three slicers for the user to do more exploration into the data.
+Some of the apparent findings were that customers with higher income were more likely to make a purchase.
+That seems obvious, but it's slightly interesting to confirm.
+The majority of purchasers were in their 30s, and the most common commute distance of customers was less than 1 mile.

 ![Dashboard](Dashboard.png)